-Parks, Open Space and Recreational Resources
+3.11 Parks, Open Space and Recreational Resources

 With increasing pressure for development; primarily residential development, outdoor recreation and open space areas have become very important ingredients to citizens' quality of life.
-Parks and outdoor recreation areas in Turtle should be accessible and adequate.

-There are two small Town Parks.
-One is located in Hazelwood Subdivision and the other is located in Lindale Subdivision. \Insert Photos of Parks\
+Parks and outdoor recreation areas in La Prairie should be accessible and adequate.
+There are no county parks within the Township.
+However, there are two Town Parks located at the Belding School site and within La Prairie Estates subdivision.
+The Town is also interested in pursuing the Tiffany Pit located in the southwest quarter of section 35 currently owned by Rock County.